rahman-a/system_engineering-devops/0x00-shell_basics/README.md

-rm is command to delete files or directoy rm -r is a command to delete directory with its content ln -s [target path] [path of symbolic line]
+rm is command to delete files or directoy rm -r is a command to delete directory with its content ln -s [target path] [path of symbolic line] cp is command to use to copy file and move the copied version to another path